-Restorative justice and racial justice, it's creating something; there's nothing to restore here when we've always been oppressed—and this is the story of the kids in our schools, they've always been oppressed.
+Restorative justice and racial justice, it's creating something; there's nothing to restore when we've always been oppressed.
+This is the story of the kids in our schools—they've always been oppressed.

 For the past three years, the Center for Court Innovation has run restorative justice programs in five Brooklyn high schools.
 All five schools are overwhelmingly Black, and all five had some of the highest suspension rates in New York City.